NickPax/my-website/_structures/dependent-clause.md

 Did he pick the one that you wanted? (modifies one)

 <ins> an adverb</ins>
 The car stopped when the lights changed.  (modifies stopped)

+The dependent clause is doing something.
+It is being the *subject* or direct object* or modifying part of the sentence.

 ### Note the difference between a phrase and a clause in these examples: